s-londono/java-lab/notebooks/spring/springboot-testing.md

 }
 ```

 * Use the @MockBean annotation to define mocks of beans to be used in the test.
-Is enabled by default in Spring Boot Tests (those that use annotations such as @SpringBootTest), otherwise can be enabled manually by adding the listener: @TestExecutionListeners(MockitoTestExecutionListener.class).
+These mock beans are added to the Spring Application Context.
+The mock will replace any existing bean of the same type in the application context.
+This annotation is useful in integration tests where a particular bean (for example, an external service) needs to be mocked.
+It is enabled by default in Spring Boot Tests (those that use annotations such as @SpringBootTest), otherwise can be enabled manually by adding the listener: @TestExecutionListeners(MockitoTestExecutionListener.class).
 <!-- TODO: Add examples, putting @MockBean on attributes, @Configuration classes and Test Classes -->

 ```java